 Tests on live rabbits cause suffering.

 PETA scientists and their coauthors examined the Draize eye test, which was developed in 1944.
 In it, experimenters apply chemicals to live rabbits’ eyes and usually leave the affected area (or areas) unwashed for 24 hours or more.
 In this experiment, rabbits may experience significant pain, swelling, hemorrhaging, or cloudy vision and may even go blind in the eye that is tested on.
-The animals are then killed or used again in these same painful tests.

 Tests on animals aren’t good science.